Siecje/nginx-auth-proxy/README.md

 ## Adding a new service

-Add the nginx config to run the service locally on an available port.
+- Add the nginx config to run the service locally on an available port.

-Configure the new service to authenticate via `REMOTE_USER`.
+- Configure the new service to authenticate via `REMOTE_USER` or add the required headers for the service to `authenticator.py` and `nginx.conf`.

-Add the required headers for the service to `authenticator.py` Restart `nginx`.
+- Restart `nginx` to reload the nginx configuration.

 ## Running